HMOs can make superb investments for landlords – either as a strategy on their own, or as part of a diverse property portfolio.

-But what is an HMO and what are the benefits of investing in them as a landlord and living in them as a tenant?
+But what exactly is an HMO and what are the benefits of investing in them as a landlord?

-Here, we’ll explain everything you need to know about HMOs…
+Here, we’ll explain everything you need to know about HMO investment, including the benefits and rules around letting HMOs…

 What is an HMO property?

 HMO stands for ‘House in Multiple Occupation’.

 Most HMOs are houses or flats shared by several different tenants, who all rent their rooms and the property’s communal space on an individual basis.

 Essentially, an HMO is any property housing three or more tenants who make up more than one household (i.e. not related) and share toilet and kitchen facilities.

 Are HMOs profitable?

 HMOs are generally more profitable than standard buy-to-let properties.

 That’s because rooms in HMOs are let separately, meaning multiple streams of income.